CSCfi/csc-user-guide/docs/support/tutorials/bio-rna-seq-tutorial.md

-### 3. Load the conda modules that contain the analysis tools that you need in the tutorial
+### 3. Load the conda modules that contain the analysis tools

 Next, we use the [Conda package management system](https://conda.io/en/latest/) and load a module called *rnaseq*.
-This loads all the pre-installed softwares and tools we need to our use.
+This loads all the pre-installed softwares and tools we need for our analysis tutorial.
 When using Puhti, we do something similar with the *module load* commands.

-    \
     conda activate rnaseq

 You can check the existing conda environments with command:

-    \
     conda env list